 The proposed work will accelerate the pace of drug discovery by developing, validating, and testing new methods, tools, and resources for structure-based drug design.
 Two fundamental challenges of structure-based drug design are the accurate scoring and ranking of protein-ligand structures, which identifies active compounds, and the ability to efficiently search a large number of ligands, which ensures that active compounds are sampled.
 This proposal will address these challenges by developing a novel approach for protein-ligand scoring and expanding the size of the chemical space that can be efficiently searched during lead optimization.
 The methods will be validated by their prospective application toward the discovery of new anti-cancer molecules and will be made readily accessible through online resources and open-source tools.

 Congratulations to Drs.
 Bahar, Jernigan, and Dill who published a book with Garland Science titled, Protein Actions.

-- Introduces a quantitative approach to the basic principles of protein structure and function
+- Introduces quantitative approaches for studying protein structure and function

 - Illuminates how proteins act and interact

-- Ends with a synopsis on the roles of computational biology in advancing protein science
+- Ends with a synopsis on the role of computations in advancing biology

-There will be a celebration held at the Biophysical Society Meeting in New Orleans on Tuesday, February 14, 2017.
+Photo: Dill, Bahar and Jernigan (from left to right) at the celebration held at the Biophysical Society Meeting in New Orleans on February 14, 2017.

 TECBio (http://www.tecbioreu.pitt.edu/) is an NSF-funded, 10-week, summer, REU program hosted by the Department of Computational and Systems Biology that provides a challenging graduate-level research experience in computational biology.